-Other disadvantages appear when thematic analysis is considered in relation to some of the other qualitative analytic methods.
+Other disadvantages appear when you consider thematic analysis in relation to some of the other qualitative analytic methods.
 For instance, unlike narrative or other biographical approaches, you are unable to retain a sense of continuity and contradiction through any one individual account, and these contradictions and consistencies across individual accounts may be revealing.
-In contrast to methods similar to DA and CA, a simple thematic analysis does not allow the researcher to make claims about language use, or the fine-grained functionality of talk.
+In contrast to methods like DA and CA, a simple thematic analysis does not allow the researcher to make claims about language use, or the fine-grained functionality of talk.

 Finally, it is worth noting that thematic analysis currently has no particular kudos as an analytic method - this, we argue, stems from the very fact that it is poorly demarcated and claimed, yet widely used.
-This means that thematic analysis is frequently, or appears to be, what is simply carried out by someone without the knowledge or skills to perform a supposedly more sophisticated - certainly more kudos-bearing - 'branded' form of analysis like grounded theory, IPA or DA.
-We hope this paper will change this view as, we argue, a rigorous thematic approach can produce an insightful analysis that answers particular research questions.
-What is important is choosing a method that is appropriate to your research question, rather than falling victim to 'methodolatry', where you are committed to method rather than topic/ content or research questions (Holloway and Todres, 2003).
+This means that thematic analysis is often, or appears often to be, what is simply done by someone without the knowledge or skills to perform a supposedly more sophisticated - certainly more kudos-bearing - 'branded' form of analysis like grounded theory, IPA or DA.
+We hope this paper will change this view, as, as we have argued, a rigorous thematic approach can produce an insightful analysis that answers particular research questions.
+What is important is choosing a method that is appropriate to your research question, rather than falling victim to 'methodolatry', where you are committed to method rather than topic/content or research questions (Holloway & Todres, 2003).
 Indeed, your method of analysis should be driven by both your research question and your broader theoretical assumptions.
 As we have demonstrated, thematic analysis is a flexible approach that can be used across a range of epistemologies and research questions.